riyadhalnur/LM35_library_for_Arduino/README.md

 # LM35 Analog Linear Temperature Sensor Library for Arduino

 This library for [Arduino](http://www.arduino.cc) allows you to use the LM35 Analog Temperature Sensor to measure the ambient temperature and output it in Celcius and Fahrenheit.
-Normally, this sensor measures temperature in Celcius but the library contains the ability to get the temperature readings in Fahrenheit.
+Normally, this sensor measures temperature in Celcius but the library can also output the temperature readings in Fahrenheit.
 The library also compensates for the 10 mV error in the tempearute readings.
-You can view the datasheett from http://www.ti.com/product/lm35.
+You can view the datasheet from http://www.ti.com/product/lm35.

 ## Ciruit Diagram
 A basic LM35 circuit setup looks like the image below.
 The pinout is: